toshiro-en-miyamoto/cpp/building/compiler/gcc/BUILD_GCC12.md

   - Deb: `c,ada,c++,go,d,fortran,objc,obj-c++,m2`
   - pi4: `c++`
 - `prefix`
-  - Specify the toplevel installation directory.
+  - Specify the top-level installation directory.
 Recommended way to install the tools into a directory other than the default `/usr/local`.
   - Deb: `/usr`
   - pi4: N/A (`/usr/local`)
 - `exec-prefix`
-  - Specify the toplevel installation directory for architecture-dependent files.
+  - Specify the top-level installation directory for architecture-dependent files.
 The default is `${prefix}`.
   - Deb: N/A (`/usr`)
   - pi4: N/A (`/usr/local`)
 - `bindir`